Importance of higher orders in opacity in QGP tomography: Abstract

 \section{Abstract}

 We consider the problem of including a finite number of scattering centers in dynamical energy loss and classical DGLV formalism.
-Previously, either one or an infinite number of scattering centers were considered in energy loss calculations, while attempts to relax such approximations were largely inconclusive or incomplete.
+Previously, either one or an infinite number of scattering centers were considered in energy loss models, while efforts to relax such approximations require a more conclusive and complete treatment.
 In reality, however, the number of scattering centers is generally estimated to be 4-5 at RHIC and the LHC, making the above approximations (a priori) inadequate and this theoretical problem significant for QGP tomography.

-We derived explicit analytical expressions for dynamical energy loss and DGLV up to the $4^{th}$ order in opacity, resulting in complex mathematical expressions that were, to our knowledge, obtained for the first time.
+We derived explicit analytical expressions for dynamical energy loss and DGLV up to the $4^{th}$ order in opacity, resulting in complex - highly oscillatory - mathematical expressions.
 These expressions were then implemented into an appropriately generalized DREENA framework to calculate the effects of higher orders in opacity on a wide range of high-$p_\perp$ light and heavy flavor predictions.
-Results of extensive numerical analysis, together with interpretations of nonintuitive results, are presented.
+Results of extensive numerical analysis and interpretations of nonintuitive results are presented.
 We find that, for both RHIC and the LHC, higher-order effects on high-$p_\perp$ observables are small, and the approximation of a single scattering center is adequate for dynamical energy loss and DGLV formalisms.